22 Nov 2019

 Original Story by Bungalower.com

-Plans to convert a bowling alley property into a three-story personal storage facility are one step closer to reality, despite a number of residents voicing discontent.
+Plans to convert a bowling alley property into a three-story self storage facility are one step closer to reality, despite a number of residents voicing discontent.

 The owners of the site, Colonial Bowling Lanes, Inc. located in downtown Orlando FL area, filed a Master Plan request for a phased development on the 2.46 acre site, with the first phase including plans for a three-story personal storage facility – a use which is permitted under the current AC-3 zoning designation.
 The facility would be hosted by Titan Primrose Self Storage (operating as an ExtraSpace facility), and the plans were recommended for approval but subject to a number of conditions suggested by the city's staff.